-Glasgow, United Kingdom
+Glasgow, Scotland, United Kingdom

-September 22nd for Spring 2015
+• September 24 for Spring

 Check the 'Costs' section under the Application tab.

-Strathclyde University was founded in 1796 as a place of 'useful learning', and soon became Scotland's leading technological institution.
+The University of Strathclyde was founded in 1796 as a place of 'useful learning', and soon became Scotland's leading technological institution.
 Major 'departments' at Strathclyde are referred to as 'Faculties'.

-Despite the fact that you are on exchange, you are required to undertake the same form of assessment as the local British students do in order to earn transfer credit at the University of Iowa.
+As a study abroad student, you are required to undertake the same form of assessment as the local students do in order to earn transfer credit at the University of Iowa.

-The British grading system is significantly different from the US system.
+The grading system in the UK is significantly different from the US system.
 Grades are given as 'marks', and a score of 60% is typically considered a high mark.
-UI does not convert British marks into U.S. A-F grades.
-While you WILL receive credit for the courses you take in the UK, you will NOT receive a typical A-F grade.
+UI does not convert British marks into US letter grades.
+While you WILL receive academic credit for the courses you take in the UK, you will NOT receive a typical A-F grade.

 Glasgow is the largest city in Scotland and has a bustling arts and entertainment scene.
 On campus, the University of Strathclyde Students Association is home to clubs & societies, a sports union, musical ensembles, and volunteer organizations.

 Program dates vary from year to year, but typically follow the University of Iowa’s academic calendar.

 You can find detailed semester dates for the upcoming sessions in the Fact Sheet document provided under the Exchange Factsheet here.